netdata/netdata/database/engine/README.md

 The DB engine stores chart metric values in 4096-byte pages in memory.
 Each chart dimension gets its own page to store consecutive values generated from the data collectors.
 Those pages comprise the **Page Cache**.

-When those pages fill up they are slowly compressed and flushed to disk.
+When those pages fill up, they are slowly compressed and flushed to disk.
 It can take `4096 / 4 = 1024 seconds = 17 minutes`, for a chart dimension that is being collected every 1 second, to fill a page.
 Pages can be cut short when we stop Netdata or the DB engine instance so as to not lose the data.
 When we query the DB engine for data we trigger disk read I/O requests that fill the Page Cache with the requested pages and